 In this course, students will learn the history of music, musical styles and its parallels with the history of art and with the culture of the Twentieth Century.
 The course will bring a greater understanding of music and its influences throughout the last century.
 Emphasis will be on listening to many types of music, the different styles of music, composers, history, and the culture of the time.
 Styles to be covered include blues, jazz, rock, Broadway, country, hip-hop, alternative and pop music.
 By the end of the class, students will be able to identify different styles of music, performers and social influences.
-This course is offered alternate years with Music History/Appreciation #502 and will be available in the 2025-2026 school year.
+This course is offered alternate years with Twentieth Century Music History/Appreciation #503 and will be available this school year.

-506 Music Theory (11, 12)
+Credit: .5 Length: Semester 506 Music Theory (11, 12)